behnammohammadi/software-eng-ladder/Technology Stack/.Net/Level 3.md

 - **Example Exercise:**
    - Solve advanced algorithmic challenges on platforms like LeetCode or CodeSignal.

-As a Mid-Level .NET Developer, you are expected to take a leadership role in software design, dive deeper into advanced database management and security practices, and explore technologies that enable scalable and secure software solutions.
+As a Mid-Level .NET Developer, you are expected to dive deeper into advanced database management and security practices, and explore technologies that enable scalable and secure software solutions.